katya-stanzy/thin-plate-spline_personalised_muscoloskeletal_model/README.md

    - (b) Create a template with all landmarks in the ground frame.
 To do so, use the notebook **"mri/results/create_template.ipynb"**.
 This step is needed to be done only once provided that the template folder is copied to/used for all individuals.
    - (c) Create a Python environment using the supplied .yml file.
 This environment will be needed for those notebooks that do not depend on the 3DSlicer Jupyter kernel.

-4. Follow instructions in the notebook **"mri/results/orientation_with_tps.ipynb"**.
-To use it with 3DSlicer, you need to have installed 3DSlicer with JupyterKernel extension.
-The present code was created in 3DSlicer 5.6.2.
-Once the kernel is installed, you should be able to choose it as the environment to run the notebook (we use VS Code as an IDE.
-VS Code is able to detect 3DSlicer Jupyter kernel installation after it has been closed and opened again).
+4. VS Code is able to detect 3DSlicer Jupyter kernel installation after it has been closed and opened again.
 The kernel, once loaded, will aitomatically open a managed 3DSlicer window.

+Open notebook **"mri/results/orientation_with_tps.ipynb"**.
 Once 3DSlicer kernel is activated, please run 'pip install thin-plate-spline' to install this library in the kernel.
 Please note, that you can only close this window if you close the managing notebook.

+The notebook will guide your actions step-by-step interactively.
+You can find instructions for using Markups module in 3D Slicer and landmark collection here: https://slicer.readthedocs.io/en/latest/user_guide/modules/markups.html.
+3D Slicer project that you will have create will have to be saved via File -> Save Data -> "Save Scene and Unsaved Data" window.
+Please do not create a zip folder for the project, as its files will have to be accessible for Jupyter IDE.

 5. Once all bone landmarks were collected for the individual, use the notebook **"model_update/2.0_use_mri_data.ipynb"** to create bone surfaces, mucle points and wrapping surfaces locations for the individual.